The Flask Mega-Tutorial Part IX: Pagination

 return render_template('index.html', title='Explore', posts=posts)

-To prevent the index.html template from crashing when it tries to render a web form that does not exist, I'm going to add a conditional that only renders the form if it is defined:
+To prevent the index.html template from crashing when it tries to render a web form that does not exist, I'm going to add a conditional that only renders the form if it was passed by the view function:

 app/templates/index.html: Make the blog post submission form optional.